Understanding MIME types and content sniffing

 Let’s circle back to the bug that prompted the need to learn about MIME types.

-In this case, certain (valid) ICO files were uploaded, and then subsequently served with an incorrect MIME type of image/ico.
-This type is still widely used on the internet, and browsers are perfectly capable of sniffing out the magic bytes 00 00 01 00 to identify the data as an ICO-file.
+In this case, certain (completely valid) ICO files were uploaded and subsequently served by the application with an incorrect MIME type of image/ico.
+This type is still widely used throughout the internet, and browsers are perfectly capable of sniffing out the magic bytes 00 00 01 00 to identify the data.

-The root cause (unsuprisingly) was that the sniffing was disabled with the aforementioned nosniff header, removing the escape hatch: the browser was forced to take the MIME type at face value, and since it did not map to an officially sanctioned one, fell back to downloading the file instead of rendering it.
+The root cause, perhaps unsuprisingly, was that content sniffing had been disabled with the aforementioned nosniff header, removing the escape hatch.
+Browsers were forced to take the MIME type at face value, and since it did not map to an officially sanctioned one, fell back to downloading the file instead of rendering it.

-The fix of course was trivial to implement once understood: serve the file with the registered and unambiguous MIME type image/vnd.microsoft.icon.
-Strange name, but apparently Microsoft originally came up with the ICO format, so they got to name the MIME type.
+The fix was trivial to implement once understood: serve the file with the official MIME type of image/vnd.microsoft.icon.
+The name is a bit strange, but apparently Microsoft originally came up with the ICO format, so they got to name the corresponding MIME type.

 Final thoughts

-This issue was not a browser bug or some overzealous security feature, but rather the intended behaviour of MIME types.
-Disabling sniffing removes an entire class of MIME confusion attacks, but also exposes any existing misconfigurations and latent bugs that have evaded capture purely because of it.
+This “bug” was ultimately just the intended behaviour of MIME types.
+Disabling content sniffing removes an entire class of MIME confusion attacks, but also exposes any existing misconfigurations and latent bugs that have evaded capture purely because of it.

 I think the broader lesson is that today, MIME types are not just cosmetic metadata or mere suggestions.
 In modern, security-conscious systems they are a binding contract between the server and the client.
 Relying on content sniffing may work today and exist of out of necessity, but it’s fundamentally brittle and likely on its way out completely.